About me Who what how

 I'm a cross between a research scientist and a software developer.
 Practically, that means I do some combination of: observe and model phenomena, design algorithms based on said models, and craft usable implementations of those algorithms.
 My background is a mix of image processing, human visual perception and developing for new hardware and mobile platforms.
 I'm interested in machine learning, data analysis, sensors and how those will impact health and wellness.

-Currently, I freelance and develop my own projects.
+Currently, I work at Adobe on mobile photography and data applications.
 Previously, I've worked with companies large and small, including Dolby, Pocket Pixels, BrightSide Techonologies and Mobify.
 If you're interested in what I can do, check out my curriculum vitae.

 My Ph.D. thesis examined how our perception of images changes with their size and produced several methods to control how the image appears.
 I think it's pretty cool that machines can use knowledge of how we see to create better images for us.